AHCJ Chapter Guidelines

 The national organization’s Board of Directors will have final say over any disputes between or within chapters.

-A copy of this document, signed by the local chapter president and AHCJ's executive director, will signify agreement to these guidelines and will serve as a charter for the local chapter.
+A copy of this document, signed by the local chapter chair and AHCJ's executive director, will signify agreement to these guidelines and will serve as a charter for the local chapter.
 A copy will be kept on file in the national AHCJ office.
 Any violations of these guidelines will result in the termination of this agreement.

 Chair, ____________ Chapter